talwrii/cookiecutter-circus/README.md

 This is a cookiecutter script to set up a basic circus script.

-I tend to have a distinct user for each servier and place this in the home directory (under version control)
+I tend to have a distinct user for each servier and place this in the home directory (under version control).
+I also like to run services on distinct IP addresses connected to the same host but store these IPs in the hosts file.

 ## Usage
 Create the user